American Education System

 Many domestic students in the USA choose to study at a community college for the first 2 years of their degree, then transfer to a university to complete their bachelor degree.
 The program they complete at their community college is known as an Associate's Degree, either of Arts (A.A.) or Science (A.S.).

 In the USA, undergraduate degrees are usually completed in four years when studying full-time.
-It can take a little longer or less time depending on your study plan, as long as you complete 180 credits.
+It can take a little longer or less time depending on your study plan, as long as you complete the required credits.
+At Baylor, the minimum number of credits for an undergraduate degree is 124.
 Undergraduate degrees are also known as bachelor’s degrees.

-Baylor University offers a broad range of undergraduate degrees across colleges in arts, science, law, education, theology, and more.
-These are the degrees you continue working towards after International Year.
+Baylor University offers a broad range of undergraduate degrees across colleges in arts, science, law, education, engineering, and more.
+These are the degrees you work towards during and after your Global Direct or International Year program.

 Teaching styles can vary across universities in the USA, however, they usually fall into a combination of lectures, group discussions and individual learning.
 In some subjects you will also be required to do some practical, field or lab work.